Red Power movement

-The Red Power movement was a social movement led by Native American youth to demand self-determination for Native Americans in the United States.
-Organizations that were part of Red Power Movement included American Indian Movement (AIM) and National Indian Youth Council (NIYC).
-This movement sought the rights for Native Americans to make policies and programs for themselves while maintaining and controlling their own land and resources.
-The Red Power movement took a confrontational and civil disobedience approach to inciting change in United States to Native American affairs compared to using negotiations and settlements, which national Native American groups such as National Congress of American Indians had before.
+The Red Power movement was a social movement which was led by Native American youth who demanded self-determination for Native Americans in the United States.
+Organizations that were part of the Red Power Movement include the American Indian Movement (AIM) and the National Indian Youth Council (NIYC).
+This movement advocated the belief that Native Americans should have the right to implement their own policies and programs along with the belief that Native Americans should maintain and control their own land and resources.
+The Red Power movement took a confrontational and civil disobedience approach in an attempt to incite changes in Native American affairs in the United States compared to using negotiations and settlements, which national Native American groups such as National Congress of American Indians had before.
 Red Power centered around mass action, militant action, and unified action.